ZekeThoreson/receipt-splitter/README.md

+# Receipt Splitter

+Receipt Splitter is a web application designed to remove the friction, math, and social awkwardness from splitting group bills.
+By combining integrated receipt scanning, item-level assignment, and payment requests, the tool allows users to settle payments quickly without disrupting the moment.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.